See below for: Art UK Shop FAQ

 The Art UK copyright team works hard to trace copyright holders of artworks in participating collections.
 Despite the team's utmost efforts, it hasn't proved possible to trace every copyright holder.

-If you are an artist or copyright holder of oil, acrylic or tempera paintings in UK public collections, whom Art UK has not yet contacted, please read the Image use and copyright pages of the site.
-This section details Art UK's approach to copyright, and contains information on how to contact the team.
+If you are an artist or copyright holder of artwork in UK public collections, whom Art UK has not yet contacted, please read our missing copyright owners page.

 What can I do with the images on the Art UK site?